canonical/certification-docs/Coverage_Guide-16.04.rst

   * Includes PXE Booting

+* Virtualization [4]_:

+  ..
+[4] Only applies to Bare Metal and Ubuntu as Guest on a KVM Hypervisor.

   * Virtualization extensions

   * Running an Ubuntu image on KVM

 Greylist
 --------